 Urinary incontinence (UI) is a common and a challenging condition to manage in healthcare facilities.
 However, for patients with retracted anatomy, the difficulties for nurses to find an appropriate solution can be even more pronounced.
 Approximately 8 to 27 percent of hospital patients in the United States experience urinary incontinence.
 A number of factors contribute to UI, including being immobile, receiving diuretics, having a bladder infection, and difficulty getting out of bed due to equipment or weakness.
-Bed pans are effective, but not viable alternatives for the very frail or unconscious patients.

 Different ways to manage urinary incontinence